C22-KY04/cc-c22-ky04/README.md

 ![](optical-character-recognition-api.png)

 Description:
-1. Upload to Google Cloud Storage Bucket.
+1. Upload to Google Cloud Storage Bucket using HTTP Request Method `POST`.
-2. Download from Google Cloud Storage Bucket.
+2. Download images from Google Cloud Storage Bucket.
 3. Classify images using TensorFlow, whether the image is ID card or not.
 4. If the image is not an ID card (KTP), then immediately return the results to the Android Application.
 5. If the image is an ID card (KTP), then proceed to collect the details.